Deed Poll (film)

 Deed Poll is a 2004 German erotic thriller short film directed by Ingo J. Biermann.
 The film stars Barbara Kowa, Rainer-Maria Wittenauer, André Schneider, Gianni Meurer, and Martina Schaak.

 Plot

 Deed Poll tells the story of Ivy and Sean Poll, rich siblings and lovers.
 After Ivy has killed both their parents, they start kicking in the high gear on their inherited property.
 They hire a callboy, Nathaniel, to share their sexual fantasies, and their passion for drugs and cards.
 One night, Nathaniel has brought his mute brother Thor for a foursome, Ivy expresses her wish to have a new set of cards, handmade out of human skin.
-Nathaniel, on ecstasy, offers his skin and watches the Polls and his brother playing cards with it while he's passing away.
+Nathaniel, on ecstasy, offers his skin and watches the Polls and his brother playing cards with it while he is dying.